frenchchoco/validator-registry/README.md

-# Repository for publishing validator info
+# Public validator registry

-A validator can choose to display its information to the public by creating a .json file with the following format:
+A validator can choose to display its information to the public by creating a public `.json` file and registering its URL in the Arthera validator info contract deployed at `0xfc00face00000000000000000000000000000001`

+## How to publish your validator info

+The first step is to create a `.json` file with the following format:

 ```json
 {